kgalias/aann2020-2021/README.md

 There might also be a chance to give a seminar at the end of the semester, which can increase you grade by a small amount (~5%).

 ### Homework
-The solved notebooks have to be handed in (either via email, sharing the file via Google Drive, or a private GitHub repo) until the start of the next class.
+The solved notebooks have to be handed in (either via email or sharing the file via Google Drive with a notification) until the start of the next class.

 ### Project